 The first child of Peter Phillips, she is 15th in line.
 Savannah Phillips is also the first great-grandchild of Queen Elizabeth II.

-When it comes to British throne succession, things can change in a heartbeat.
+When it comes to succession to the British Throne, things can change in a heartbeat.
 For now though, we can stick with this list.